pivlab/onboarding/onboarding.md

 The daily virtual scrum update should include an update in the form of a Slack message sent to the `#daily-tasks` channel (We are still testing this approach!).
 For this, you can either send a message via Slack or send an email to the address pinned in the channel.
 Every day, before you start to work, think about:
-1. what specific items you've accomplished yesterday,
+1. what specific items you accomplished yesterday,
 1. what specific items you plan to accomplish today,
 1. who, if anyone, is blocking you,
-1. who, if anyone, you are blocking,
+1. who, if anyone, you are blocking.

 **Lab meeting:**
 - Lab meetings are scheduled for one hour on Wednesdays.
 All members of the Pividori lab are expected to attend if possible.
 Meetings are expected to be a supportive environment for learning, constructive criticism, help, and scientific discussions.